microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy-tutorial.md

 # Deploy Tutorial

-In this tutorial we learn how to deploy the recording bot sample to a new AKS Cluster and set up a Recording Policy for all users within our Tenant.
+In this tutorial we learn how to deploy the recording bot sample to a new AKS Cluster.
+We will also set up a Recording Policy for all users within our Tenant and see the compliance redording banner in our teams client.

 ## Prerequisites